babel-utils/babel-plugin-tester/README.md

 and thus will affect _all_ snapshots taken, even those outside of babel-plugin-tester.

-If you'd like to disable this feature, then use the "pure" export (also disables formatting of babel output with prettier):
+If you'd like to disable this feature, then use the "pure" import (also disables formatting of babel output with prettier):

 ```diff